Google's AI Overview Is Wrong About Life Insurance 57% of the Time, Says Study

 Why even intelligent people can be fooled by AI

-In addition to reaffirming the importance of factchecking AI, what this study also shows is how easy it can be for an AI response to fool even an intelligent user.
 These responses look thorough, containing specific details and precise terminology that can make the answers feel complete if you don't happen to have industry expertise or firsthand knowledge of the topic you're searching.

-In many cases, it's not even immediately clear which aspects of a response might be wrong or warrant further research.
+In many cases, it's not immediately clear which aspects of a response might be wrong or warrant further research.
 According to Martin, this "directly contributes to consumers making poor insurance decisions based on the false information provided by Google’s AI answers."

-There's no analytical thought or reasoning behind it.
-But it's easy for us to assume there is because the words it's strung together do form complete, natural-sounding sentences.
-But, when it comes to topics you're less familiar with or where the errors AI is making aren't as obvious, it's easy to be duped by the human-like prose it generates.
+However, when it comes to topics you're less familiar with or where the errors AI is making aren't as obvious, it's easy to be duped by the human-like prose it generates.

 Tips for fact-checking AI

-The biggest takeaway from the Choice Mutual study is that you shouldn't rely solely on AI to answer important questions.
 "There are many nuances between various types of life and Medicare plans, so you want to turn to a veteran agent who has deep experience in working with these plans," said Martin.

-You need real, human expertise when it comes to questions that could impact your finances or health.
+You need real human expertise when it comes to questions that could impact your finances or health.

 Here are a few tips for using AI without letting it mislead you:

 - Make sure more than one source can confirm the information.
-If you find a medical study confirming that coffee is good for you, for example, go back to your search and look for additional study results to make sure that wasn't just a one-off before you start gulping down coffee by the gallon.
+If you find a medical study confirming that coffee is good for you, for example, go back to your search and look for additional study results to make sure that wasn't a one-off before you start gulping down coffee by the gallon.

 - For critical life decisions, find a human expert you can turn to with your questions.
 That might be a financial adviser, an insurance agent, a representative at your bank, your doctor or anyone else with verifiable credentials that you can trust.